BreakawayLabs/q-gcm/doc/web/quickstart.md

 # Q-GCM Quickstart Guide

-The following instructions are designed to get you up and running
+The following instructions are designed to get you up and running with a simple example experiment.
+For more details on running the model please consult the user guide.

 ## Dependencies